Whether for physical or financial survival, learning how to raise quail is a must when you’re homesteading or preparing for when SHTF!

 - Quality wrought iron construction with convenient features

-- How to prepare an area to raise quail.
+- How to prepare an area to raise quail

-** Note: Since buying mature (adult) quail is ideal for beginners, the following information is adult quail care ONLY.
+** Note: Since buying mature (adult) quail is ideal for beginners, the following information is for adult quail care ONLY.

 How to Prepare an Area to Raise Quail

-You can also decide whether to house your quail in a different sort of housing like a rabbit hutch or something similar.
-However, the cage above is set up in a way to prevent diseases since quail waste is high in ammonia.
+You can also decide whether to house your quail in a different sort of housing, like a rabbit hutch or something similar.
+However, set the cage up in a way which prevents diseases since quail waste is high in ammonia.

-- Purchase a long, narrow cage and hang it from an overhang on your house, garage, or balcony.
-Choose somewhere that has access to light, but is blocked by strong winds.
+Purchase a long, narrow cage and hang it from an overhang on your house, garage, or balcony.
+Choose somewhere with access to light, but is blocked by strong winds.

-- Hang some lights around the cage.
+Hang some lights around the cage, too.
 This will allow you to increase egg production in the fall and winter months.

 Figure out your weekly chicken egg consumption.
 It takes 3-4 quail eggs to equal one chicken egg and your mature females should lay one egg every day.

 Raising Quail: Tips for Daily Care

 - The food should be a ‘laying fowl’ mix starting at five to six weeks of age.
-Special laying food is available at most feed stores.
+Special laying food is available in most feed stores.
 Ask if it is good for laying birds before you buy it.
 If you are raising quail for meat, change their food to a ‘finisher diet’ instead of a laying fowl mix.